DRIVEN BASE

 Corporate Governance System and Principal Organizations

-Under this system, depending on the circumstances, the vice president and senior executive officers serve concurrently as members of the Board to ensure that the Board maintains an overall balance of knowledge, experience, and ability.
-DENSO sets the term of office for members of the Board at one year, with the aim of building a flexible management structure that responds to changes in the management environment and further clarifying management responsibility during the business year.
+Under this system, depending on the circumstances, members of the Board serve concurrently as president, executive vice president, and senior executive officer to ensure that the Board maintains an overall balance of knowledge, experience, and ability.
+DENSO CORPORATION sets the term of office for members of the Board at one year, with the aim of building a flexible management structure that responds to changes in the management environment and further clarifying management responsibility during the business year.

 Corporate Governance System